Zimbabwe Horse Safari

 Our team consists of experienced bush horses to green-backed youngsters.
 We personally train and ride them using natural horsemanship methods, ensuring they are responsive, friendly, and happy.

-Our horses are treated with the same respect as any member of the team, contributing to the smooth running of our safaris.
+Our horses are treated with the same respect as any member of the team, contributing to the smooth running of our safari operations/ tours/ experiences, and expeditions.

 Tack & Equipment